 Use hardened and curated VM images

-Google Cloud includes Shielded VM, which provides a set of hardened VM images.
+Google Cloud includes Shielded VM, which allows you to harden your VM instances.
 Shielded VM is designed to prevent malicious code from being loaded during the boot cycle.
 It provides boot security, monitors integrity, and uses the Virtual Trusted Platform Module (vTPM).
 Use Shielded VM for sensitive workloads.

 In addition to using Shielded VM, you can use Google Cloud partner solutions to further protect your VMs.
 Many partner solutions offered on Google Cloud integrate with Security Command Center, which provides event threat detection and health monitoring.
 You can use partners for advanced threat analysis or extra runtime security.
 For example, Forseti is an open source security solution that integrates with Security Command Center.
 It helps you monitor your deployment and configure alerts on any violations in configurations.